Tuesday Mar 23rd, 2021, 0610-1730

 We had discussed our plan going forward as we had come down the wash.
 We had a real complication in regards to Aravaipa Canyon coming up the next day.
 The canyon is managed by the BLM and requires permits, which we still didn’t have.
 We’d been trying to get permits for almost 3 months with no luck.
 We’d gone to the Rec.gov website back in January, only to find that every single permit was claimed, which surprised us.
 We kept checking back every week since and never saw anything open up.
 A week ago, we started calling the ranger station but never were able to talk to a person.
 The recording just directed us to the website, completely unhelpful.
 Without a permit, we would have to take one of 2 alternates that added 12 miles to the route.
 Plus the canyon is considered one of the highlights of the whole trip.

-With the rain and our return back into the realms of civilization, our options for the night had become rather limited.
+With the rain and our return to the realms of civilization, our options for the night had become rather limited.
 I had figured we’d camp somewhere along the road to the canyon but didn’t feel much like hunting for a spot in the rain.
 As we deliberated our options at the highway, a car turned into the side road and disappeared.
 A few seconds later, it was back, pulling alongside us.
 A sweet little lady rolled down the window and asked if we were hikers.
 Shirley invited us to get in and she’d drive us to Mammoth, the nearest town.
 Sometimes the momentum of a situation just carries you along to the next step, and so we went with it.
 Shirley was one of the cutest rides I’ve ever gotten, recalling memories of a grandma that picked me up in New Zealand when I was struggling along the road to town with a case of food poisoning.

 I’ll never get over how such kind people will go out of there way to deliver wet hikers to a safe space.
-She was just driving home from her job as the school librarian and went back the opposite direction to drop us off at the Lodge in town.
+She was just driving home from her job as the school librarian and went back the opposite direction to drop us off at the lodge in town.
 On the way, her daughter called on the bluetooth and we had a very funny conversation about her mom picking up strange hitchhikers.
 We tried to assure her that her mom was safe and so greatly appreciated.
 Shirley, you are yet another amazing angel to detail in my book.

 Back at the lodge, night had set in and we were ready to crash.
 The rain had stopped but it was so cold outside.
 The room was tiny and rustic but hey, how can I complain.
 We had to fill a bucket to flush the toilet and the hot water was very finicky but mostly things worked.
 Beggars can’t be choosers and even more so, thru-hikers can put up with just about anything.
 I’ve slept in a sheep shed after all.
 Yet another crazy ending to a diverse day.